-From the discussion it can be concluded that the knowledge of both mreistematic and permanent tissues as well as the simple and complex tissues have been achieved, which will be helpful to ascertain the nature of root and shoot apical meristem in different group of plants.
-Theories of structural development and differentiation of root apex as well as shoot apex gives better understanding for the organization of root and shoot apices.
-Group of manes of the cells that are alike in origin, structure, and function form tissues.
-The plant body consists of vegetative tisses and reproductive tissue.
-In the higher group of plants, the plant body is somewhat more complex in its cellular structure.
-The cells differ very much in their kind, form and origin in higher plants.
-Detail knowledge of simple and complex permanent tissues can easily be understand specially structure and function of both the simple tissues like parenchyma, collenchyma and sclerenchyma and complex tissue like Xylem and Phloem.
+From the discussion it can be concluded that the knowledge of permanent tissues as well as the simple and complex tissues have been achieved in different group of plants.
+Group of names of the cells that are alike in origin, structure, and function form tissues.
+The plant body consists of vegetative tisses and reproductive tissue.In the higher group of plants, the plant body is some what more complex in its cellular structure.
+The cells differ very much in their kind, form and origin in higher plants.Detail knowledge of simpleandcomplex permanent tissues can easily be understand specially structure and function of both the simple tissues like parenchyma, collenchyma and sclerenchyma and complex tissue like Xylem and Phloem.

-- 1. Define meristems and classify meristem based on different characters. - 2.
-Define root apical meristems and describe root apical zones as stated in different theories. - 3.
-Describe tunica corpus theory and state the cytohistological zonation in shoot apex.
-Write down the dyamanic aspect of shoot apex. - 4.
-Define tissue.
+- 4. Define tissue.
 Describe different types of permanent tissues in plants. - 5.
 Define fibre tracheids.
 Compare fibres and fibre tracheids.
 Write notes on wood fibres. - 6.
 Describe in brief about the phloem elements.